What will microneedling do for your skin?

 Everything You Need To Know About Microneedling.

 Designed to enhance luminosity and revitalise the skin.
-We have developed FACE and BODY home Microneedling devices for those seeking rejuvenated fresh healthy skin.
+We have developed FACE, HAIR and BODY home Microneedling devices for those seeking rejuvenated fresh healthy skin.

 What is Microneedling?

 Microneedling uses a handheld device with hundreds of micro-fine, medical grade titanium needles designed to roll across your skin to create microscopic injuries.
 Clinically referred to as ‘collagen induction therapy’ or 'CIT', and often referred to as 'dermarolling'.
 It is a treatment designed to invoke the healing response in your skin by causing micro-trauma in a carefully controlled manner.
 Performing the treatment on yourself is simple, painless and the results rather fabulous.

 Always roll on freshly cleansed skin and ensure you sanitise your device before and after every treatment to avoid bacteria build-up.
 Infection spreads so do not use on breakouts or inflamed skin.

 Also check out our 'How To' page.

 - Reduce fine lines and wrinkles

 The micro-channels created, kick starts the healing process and reminds the skin to produce more collagen and elastin thereby plumping the skin from the sub-layers.

 - Reduce hyperpigmentation and give you a more even skin tone